aridjayarecipes/cutesrecipes.web.app/content/post/2379-how-to-make-any-night-of-the-week-black-bean-chili.md

 1. Get 1 1/2 lb of ground beef

 Make a double batch of this quick vegetarian chili, full of black beans and sweet potatoes, and eat it for lunch the next day or.
 This easy black bean chili recipe is vegan, gluten-free, and full of flavor!
 This Black Bean Chili with ground beef sirloin has deep, rich, flavor from two types of dried chiles, plus added spices.
-Quick, easy, healthy. this vegetarian black bean chili, based on Panera's black bean soup, whips up in half hour or less.
+Quick, easy, healthy. this vegetarian black bean chili, based on Panera&#39;s black bean soup, whips up in half hour or less.

 <!--inarticleads2-->